Papahānaumokuākea Marine National Monument: History

-President Bush amended Proclamation 8031 on February 27, 2007, naming the Monument "Papahānaumokuākea", inspired by the names of the Hawaiian creator goddess Papahānaumoku and her husband Wākea.
-Bush announced his intention to submit the Monument for Particularly Sensitive Sea Area (PSSA) status on May 15, 2007, which would "alert mariners to exercise caution in the ecologically important, sensitive, and hazardous area they are entering."
-In October 2007, the Marine Environmental Protection Committee of the International Maritime Organization designated the Monument as a PSSA.
-Commercial fishing ended in 2010.

-The Federal Interagency Panel for World Heritage officially designated the Monument as a World Heritage site in November 2008.
-The National Monument was inscribed on the World Heritage List in July 2010 as "Papahānaumokuākea" at the 34th Session of the World Heritage Committee in Brasília.

-President Barack Obama expanded the Monument's area by roughly four times in August 2016, to the limits of the exclusive economic zone.
+President Barack Obama expanded the Monument's area by more than four times to the limits of the exclusive economic zone (EEZ) by signing Proclamation 9478 on August 26, 2016.
+The Monument grew from 139,797 square miles (362,073 km^{2}) to 582578 sqmi, extending west to −163° longitude, protecting ocean waters out to 200 nmi.
 It was at that time the world's largest MPA.

 During the first Trump administration, Interior Secretary Ryan Zinke put the Monument's status under review.

-Before leaving office, President Joe Biden expanded protective ocean areas of the Monument by designating the marine environment a national marine sanctuary as part of his "America the Beautiful" campaign on January 15, 2025.
-These portions of the Monument, from the shore of each island or atoll to 200 nautical miles offshore, became the Papahānaumokuākea National Marine Sanctuary, the 18th national marine sanctuary in the United States.
+The Biden administration first proposed designating the marine environment of the Monument as a national marine sanctuary in November 2021.
+President Joe Biden finalized the expansion of the protective ocean areas of the Monument as part of his "America the Beautiful" campaign.
+These portions of the Monument, from the shore of each island or atoll to 200 nmi offshore, became the Papahānaumokuākea National Marine Sanctuary, the 18th national marine sanctuary in the United States, on January 15, 2025.

+The Department of Government Efficiency (DOGE), acting under the authority of the second Trump administration in 2025, was responsible for firing thousands of scientists, some of whom managed the Monument.
+At the same time, the Federal Aviation Administration (FAA) gave SpaceX permission to use an area within 50 nmi of the Monument as a containment zone for space debris from the Starship launch vehicle.
+In April, Trump issued Executive Order 10918, "Unleashing American Commercial Fishing in the Pacific", giving the green light to the Western Pacific Regional Fishery Management Council to open up commercial fishing in the Monument, an action strongly opposed by scientists, conservationists, and Native Hawaiians.